dansheffler/dtsheffler.com/_posts/2024-09-06-alain-delon-and-the-beauty-of-evil.md

 Such a view leans heavily on the contrast between *seeming* and *being*.
 We all know that appearances can be deceptive and that Delon's pretty face and winsome smile might conceal murderous intent.
 But the dour-face folks take the appearance of something as conclusive evidence that the substantial core underneath *must* be rotten.
 Beautiful appearances---just because they are beautiful---are always evil, and therefore a good core must always come with an ugly appearance.

-In defense of all these accusers of beauty, I call to witness one of my heroes, Hans Urs von Balthasar:
+In defense against all these accusers of beauty, I call to witness one of my heroes, Hans Urs von Balthasar:

 > We no longer dare to believe in beauty and we make of it a mere
 > appearance in order the more easily to dispose of it.
 Our